MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-23-ROMI-MMM-MTA.md

 Many marketers are gratified by solving customer problems.
 Delivering customer value in a way that also drives business value, however, tends to consume more mental energy.
 Marketing notoriously struggles to transparently demonstrate the effectiveness of its efforts on the business' financial outcomes.

 This is nevertheless a critical skill for the modern marketer.
 Executives think of Marketing as a cost vs return activity first and foremost.
-Accountants definitely classify Marketing as an expense on income statements.
-How to best spend in support of the business' goals - how to clearly identify and report on revenue and profit opportunities - is an organizational language that top management understands.
+Accounting even classifies Marketing as an expense on income statements.
+How to best spend in support of the business' goals - how to clearly identify and report on revenue and profit opportunities - is the only organizational language that top management truly understands.

 Marketing can use a combination of three approaches to sharpen their focus on business goals and continuously pivot and optimize towards financial outcomes: